efa2d19/dotfiles/README.md

   > Executes all script below, aka `make all`

 - `make brew`
-  > Checks if brew is isntalled, otherwise installs it using online installer
+  > Checks if brew is installed, otherwise installs it using online installer

 - `make pkg`
   > Installs brew formulaes, casks, and mas apps\